NCEAS/metacat/docs/user/metacat/source/storage-subsystem.rst

  However, to simplify HashStore we attempted to switch to PID-based hash identifiers.
  In this system, metadata was stored with its permanent address as the `PID` + `formatId`.
- Additionally, the data object would be stored with the hash of the `PID` as the permament address - so the proposed sysmeta (metadata) delimiter format became redundant, and only the body portion (metadata content) was to be kept in the stored metadata file.
+ Additionally, the data object would be stored with the hash of the `PID` as the permanent address - so the proposed sysmeta (metadata) delimiter format became redundant, and only the body portion (metadata content) was to be kept in the stored metadata file.
 In this system, there was no need for the content identifier to be stored.